coq/coq/doc/sphinx/proof-engine/ltac2.rst

 Syntax
 ++++++

-One can also insert Ltac2 code into Coq terms, similarly to what is possible in Ltac1.
+One can also insert Ltac2 code into Coq terms, similar to what is possible in Ltac1.

 .. prodn::
-   term += ltac2:( @ltac2_term )
+   term += ltac2:( @ltac2_expr )

 Antiquoted terms are expected to have type ``unit``, as they are only evaluated for their side-effects.